Start here

 Where to put it

-Print them for the fridge, classroom, library desk, break room, or front door.
+Put prompts on the fridge, classroom table, library desk, break room, or front door.
 The point is to make trying one minute easier, not to imply a live dashboard or community platform already exists.

 App companion